Compare Small Business Loans

 - Good payment history with other business or personal creditors (suppliers, landlords, etc.)

 - Demonstrate need for financing and/or inability to get bank financing

-In general, SBA microlenders will lend to businesses that are not bankable–that’s to say, businesses that fall short of a bank’s eligibility criteria.
-This means businesses that are too inexperienced, startups, businesses that have limited credit or financial records, or business owners who have limited or below average credit.
+In general, SBA microlenders will lend to businesses that are not bankable — that’s to say, businesses that fall short of a bank’s eligibility criteria.
+This means startups, businesses that are too inexperienced or have limited credit or financial records and business owners who have limited or below average credit.

-Many SBA microlenders will make few or no requirements regarding the age of the business, the business credit score or the owner’s personal credit score.
-For instance, LiftFund, one of the larger microlenders, accepts applications from startups and requires no minimum personal credit score from business owners.
-In fact, the organization states the average personal FICO score of its borrowers is 575.
+Many SBA microloan lenders have few requirements (or none at all) regarding the age of the business, the business credit score or the owner’s personal credit score.
+One of the larger microlenders, Accion Opportunity, for example, accepts applications from business owners with low credit scores, as well as startups that have outside experience in their industry and businesses that only have $50,000 in annual revenue.
 Because eligibility standards vary so much across lenders, we recommend borrowers contact their microlender directly for more information about what it takes to qualify.

 - Business and personal tax returns

 - Balance sheets and profit and loss statements

 - Personal financial statements